 This is the rhythm of South Florida nights.
 They are like no other.
 They are vicious and unrelenting but unprecedented on the scale of irresistibility.
 Take your flight in Wilton Manors or shimmy down Ocean Drive.
 Party in Palm Beach or salsa in Little Havana.
 No matter what you do—appreciate this plethora of options.

-Don’t forget to check out our CELEBRATE section for updated events happening in your area.
+Don’t forget to check out our Event Calendar for updated events happening in your area.